MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-m365-integration/server-side-synchronization/emails-not-automatically-tracked-or-synchronized.md

 ## Email replies sent from Outlook aren't automatically synchronized using server-side synchronization

-An administrator can configure the **AutoTrackSentFolderItems** value of [OrgDBOrgSettings](/power-platform/admin/orgdborgsettings), which will enable server-side synchronization to process emails in the _Sent items_ folder in Exchange and automatically track reply emails to Microsoft Dynamics 365 by honoring the email acceptance options in [Set Personal Options](/power-platform/admin/set-personal-options-affect-tracking-synchronization-between-dynamics-365-outlook-exchange).
+An administrator can configure the **AutoTrackSentFolderItems** value of [OrgDBOrgSettings](/power-platform/admin/orgdborgsettings).
+This action will enable server-side synchronization to process emails in the _Sent Items_ folder in Exchange and automatically track reply emails to Microsoft Dynamics 365 by honoring the email acceptance options in [Set Personal Options](/power-platform/admin/set-personal-options-affect-tracking-synchronization-between-dynamics-365-outlook-exchange).

 > [!IMPORTANT]
 >
-> - Automatic tracking of sent items is disabled by default and you must enable it by configuring the **AutoTrackSentFolderItems** value in **OrgDBOrgSettings**.
+> - Automatic tracking of sent items is disabled by default, and you must enable it by configuring the **AutoTrackSentFolderItems** value in **OrgDBOrgSettings**.
 > - Enabling tracking for sent items is only supported with a Microsoft Exchange mailbox.

 For more information, see [Automatically track sent folder items with server-side synchronization](/power-platform/admin/track-sent-folder-items).